cissa-unimelb/discord-airtable-automation/README.md

 ### Deploying to cloud service

-The project is configuered to deploy on Heroku.
+The project is configured to deploy on Heroku.
 However, it can also be deployed on alternative cloud hosting providers.
 Here are a couple key points when deploying on alternative services:

 - Environment must run a Linux-based OS (preferably Ubuntu, as Ubuntu has been tested to be compatible)
 - Ensure the environment contains Python >= 3.7
 - Install all libraries in ```requirements.txt```
 - Ensure the environment allows incoming (and outgoing) HTTP/S requests
-- Ensure the environment allows configuration of enviornment variables (do not use .env files in production environment)
+- Ensure the environment allows configuration of environment variables (do not use .env files in production environment)
 - Configure the environment to execute ```run.py``` on start up

 There also need to have a separate, production-ready instance of a PostgreSQL database set up and running.